alexporcayo903/Py_rates/README.md

 5) In the last terminal start the second turtle by:

 Be careful to note the names of the turtles.
 These names need to be exatly set to run the two turtles at the same time.
-This works by using a roswait command expecting the exact name specified in the code for the second turtle.
+This works by using a roswait command expecting the exact name specified in the code for the second turtle(or third).
 This code is designed to run 2-3 turtles at once using given points from the maze generator.
 These points are hard set in the file due to our limitations using a virtual machine.

 ### How to use maze to gazebo: